simonw/sqlite-comprehend/README.md

     sqlite-comprehend sfms.db pages text --where 'id < :maxid' -p maxid 10

+Only the first 5,000 characters for each row will be considered.
+Be sure to review [Comprehend's pricing](https://aws.amazon.com/comprehend/pricing/) - which starts at $0.0001 per hundred characters.

 ## Schema

-The tables creatyd by this tool have the following schema:
+The tables created by this tool have the following schema:

 ```sql
 CREATE TABLE [comprehend_entity_types] (